Repetition

 Repetition and Long Term memory

 In short-term memory, the information stays for minutes like repeating a phone number again and again until we write it somewhere.
-Short-term memory is converted to long-term memory by one of the familiar learning tools which is called repetition.
+Short-term memory is converted to long-term memory by one of the familiar Learning Management System tools which is called repetition.

 Repetition is the act of using words or phrases many times in short succession.